harry7337/video-question-frontend/README.md

 ```

 ## Local development
+Run the files from the 'Tuney' directory as the current directory.
 ### Setup using shell scripts

 Linux and macOS users can use shell scripts ``install.sh``, ``run-frontend.sh`` and ``run-backend.sh`` to perform respective functions.